lkopocinski/semrel-extraction/README.md

 DVC will download all data related to actual commit.

 #### How to train and test a model?
 Make changes in config [train.yaml, test.yaml] or any other dependent script.
-Do not forget to pass apropriate experiment_name.
+Do not forget to pass apropriate experiment_name and tags.
 Then in main repository directory execute:

 $ dvc repro train.dvc
 $ dvc repro test.dvc